-Content warning: This article contains descriptions of sexual violence.
+Content warning: This article discusses sexual assault and trauma.

 “I’m not ready to do this,” were the first words I said aloud to myself when the images of that night returned.
 I wasn’t ready to face the reality, to admit to myself what had happened.
 I wanted to believe for just a little longer that he was a good person and that a good person who loves you could never hurt you.